j-reisons/calculated-risk/blog/about.md

 Part of this is simple supply and demand: picking stocks or industries is interesting and exciting.
 Setting up your finances with a view to three decades from now?
 Much less sexy.
 People write what people read.

 The other part is that most people, even the financially literate, even many of the financial professionals giving out advice, simply are not trained on how to approach these questions in a methodical way.
 While the relevant foundations of choice theory and optimal betting have been established since the 1960s, the transition of these ideas out of academia into financial education and practice has been slow.
 Some of this slowness can be attributed to the lack of computing power available when these ideas first appeared, some to various accidents of history.
-Haghani and Dewey’s [biased coin flip experiment](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2856963) illustrates this failure of education well: the majority of the experiment’s financially trained participants failed to make optimal sizing decisions on the simplest of favorable bets.
+Haghani and Dewey’s [biased coin flip experiment](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2856963) illustrates this failure of dissemination well: the majority of the experiment’s financially trained participants failed to make optimal sizing decisions on the simplest of favorable bets.

-This website hopes to make these relevant results of choice theory more accessible and useful.
+This website hopes to help you answer this key question of appropriate risk by giving you a simple conceptual framework to inform your choices, along with the computational tooling to apply the framework to your specific situation.